xu1912/Toolbox/README.md

 plink_quick_solutions.txt     List of useful plink2 commands.
-parse_file_name.sh            Get the folder name, file prefix, postfix. ssh_without_pw.sh             Example of how to set ssh communication without password.
+parse_file_name.sh            Get the folder name, file prefix, postfix. ssh_without_pw.sh             Example of how to set ssh communication without password. make_plate.py                 A script to arrange a list of samples into 8x12 plates (raw first).